rodolphefarrando/data-preprocessing-for-traj-pred/README.md

 Trajectory prediction has now some state-of-art methods.
 A number of papers analyses the accuracy of those methods.
 (Add references and talk about the methods ?).
 Beyond their respective performance, there is always some cases for which the methods are struggling with the prediction.
 The idea is to separate trajectories by type, that is the way the pedestrian is moving and the way her/his environment interacts with her/him.

+To have a better vizualistion of the trajectories and simplify learning, all of them are normalize.
+The first point is shifted towards the origin (0,0) and the trajectory is rotated such that the first segment (between first and second point) is pointing upwards:

 The trajectories are classified according to six different criteria:
 1. static trajectory without interaction
 1. static trajectory with static interaction